Nobody-2025/CaReTS/README.md

 💻 Code Structure

 This repository provides: CaReTS1–4 (our proposed models) and Baseline1–3 (newly designed baselines).
-Each model has its own file.
-Please update absolute paths in the scripts before running.
+Each model has its own file. 📢 Please update the absolute paths in the scripts before running.

 Code outputs include: 1) N-fold cross-validation results; 2) Performance on train/validation/test sets.